 That heritage is what makes ISCN possible: a room of practitioners who already speak the language, gathered around the science that moves their work forward.

-In 2009, Trish and Dr. Matthew Antonucci hosted a groundbreaking symposium in functional neurology and clinical neuroscience, called SupraSegmental 2009.
-Over 500 delegates in the field of clinical neurosciene and functional neurology, from the around the world, convened in Atlanta, Georgia with overwhelming enthusiasm.
+In 2009 Tricia Carrick, Dr. Matthew Antonucci and the Carrick Institute hosted a groundbreaking symposium in functional neurology and clinical neuroscience, called SupraSegmental 2009.
+Over 500 delegates in the field of clinical neuroscience and functional neurology, from around the world, convened in Atlanta, Georgia with overwhelming enthusiasm.

-Over the following years, they collaborated with other organizations to host annual functional neurology and rehabiltiation conference, contributing to the growth of the field.
+Over the following years, they collaborated with other organizations to host annual functional neurology and rehabilitation conferences, contributing to the growth of the field.

 In 2015, with a new, focused vision, they created the International Symposium on Clinical Neuroscience.
 This event instantly became a dedicated platform for researchers and clinicians to discuss the future of cutting-edge research, practical tools.
 But it also had a secondary effect; it created a global community, carrying forward the same passion that started it all, while evolving to meet the ever-growing needs of clinical neuroscience and functional neurology.